veneresabrina/ChimerDriver/README.md

     cancermine.csv -> database for the roles of genes, either driver, tumor suppressor, oncogenic or other
 ```
 ## Installation
 After successfully creating the working environment unzip the *processed_db.zip* folder.
 The four pre-processed databases should be in the same directory as the main code and the python module.

-In order to replicate the experiments on the provided dataset the first step is creating the features for the training and test sets as described in the subsection "Build features".
+In order to replicate the experiments with the provided dataset the first step is creating the features for the training and test sets as described in the subsection "Build features".

-Next one can either cross-validate the model or test it on the provided testing set as described in the subsections below.
+Next, it is possible to either cross-validate the model or test it on the provided testing set as described in the subsections below.

-### Build the features
+#### Build the features
 The features for the training set and the test set must be constructed using the following four arguments:
 - "build"
 - "file.csv"